wgottwalt/gnu_modula2_playground/README.md

 This code is written against GCC 14 snapshot 20240421 and up.
 There are several reasons for this.
 1. The Modula-2 frontend in GCC 13 still has some odd issues which I encountered during playing around with this.
-They are basically all fix in the GCC 14 snapshots.
+They are basically all fixed in the GCC 14 snapshots.
 2. Most distribution, which provide a build of the gm2 compiler messed up packaging.
 Here I mean the Modula-2 runtime, which is a pain in the ass if